Pontiac Grand Prix: 1965

 Grand Prix and all other full-sized Pontiacs were completely restyled for 1965 featuring more rounded bodylines with coke-bottle profiles, and a 1 in increase in wheelbase to 121 in (for Grand Prix, Catalina, and all Safari station wagons — Bonneville and Star Chief increased proportionally from 123 in to 124 in).
-While other Pontiac coupes received the semi-fastback rooflines shared with other GM divisions, Grand Prixs retained the exclusive squared-off roofline with concave rear window but a bit more rounded than the 1963 and 1964 version.
+While other Pontiac coupes received the semi-fastback rooflines shared with other GM divisions, Grand Prixes retained the exclusive squared-off roofline with concave rear window but a bit more rounded than the 1963 and 1964 version.
 This generation also introduced fender skirts over the rear wheels for an upscale look, shared with Cadillac, Buick and Oldsmobile senior models.